-- 16. Anderson, C. (2012).
+16. Anderson, C. (2012).
 Makers: The New Industrial Revolution..
-Crown Business. - 278 | Information Systems for Business and Beyond (2019)
+Crown Business.

 ^{15. &}lt;u>Bosavage, J. (2017, September 5).
 Unbelievable Creations from 3-D Printers.

 Findable

 The "Internet of Things" (IoT) refers to devices that have been embedded into a variety of objects including appliances, lamps, vehicles, lightbulbs, toys, thermostats, jet engines, etc. and then connecting them via Wi-Fi, BlueTooth, or LTE to the Internet.
 Principally three factors have come together to give us IoT: inexpensive processors, wireless connectivity, and a new standard for addresses on the Internet known as IPv6.
 The result is these small, embedded objects (things) are capable of sending and receiving data.
 Lights can be turned on or off remotely.
 Thermostats can be reset with anyone being present.
 And, perhaps on the downside, how you drive your car can be monitored and evaluated by your insurance company.